Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 - Excellent build quality

-It’s a relatively simple and reliable solution with a range of analogue settings.
+It’s a relatively simple and reliable solution with various analogue settings.

 - Well-built from a reliable manufacturer